compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Izaskun_Mallona_Report.md

-## Day 3 Report unfinished
+## Izaskun Mallona Report

-* Why do we use the terminal in bioinformatics?
+* **Why do we use the terminal in bioinformatics?**

    When working with many or large data its more easy and efficient to use the terminal.
 Italso gives the opportunity to save your work history / script.

 ---
-* What is a plain text file?
+* **What is a plain text file?**

    A plain text file is a file created with a text editor and often ends with a txt extention.
 It supports no formating.
 As a comparison file created by world is considered a rich text file since it supports formating.

 ---
-* In bioinformatics, most of the data are stored in plain text files with added syntax/structure (and commonly compressed afterwards).
+* **In bioinformatics, most of the data are stored in plain text files with added syntax/structure (and commonly compressed afterwards).
 For instance, fasta or fastq files we have discussed them today, but also SAM, BED, GTF, VCF and others (to be discussed next week).
-Why is that?
+Why is that?**

    This makes it easier to access the data and work with it via terminal or other applications.
 Depending on what type of file format there is also a defined way/structure how the data is presented in the file which makes it easier to retrieve or find whatever is needed.

 ---
-* How can we list files are in a directory?
-Please provide the command(s).
+* **How can we list files are in a directory?
+Please provide the command(s).**

    ``` '$ ls' ```